How to Develop Your Cloud Migration Strategy

 The 7 Cloud Migration “Rs”

-Migrations can be overwhelming, especially for teams that haven’t experienced one before.
-Fortunately, the process of migrating to a platform like AWS is one that countless organizations have gone through successfully.
+Migrations can be overwhelming, especially for teams that haven’t experienced one.
+Fortunately, many companies have successfully migrated to a platform like AWS.
 As a result, we have a firm understanding of the main migration approaches that make migrations work.

 In general, there are 7 migration strategies – the 7 “Rs”: